 Opioid abuse is often a gateway for other more dangerous drugs, as many turn to related, non-pharmaceutical grade street drugs in search of stronger highs and/or out of financial necessity.
 There has been a state-wide increase in teen heroin and inhalant use, and Texarkana has seen a 6% increase in both sixth and twelfth grade illicit drug abuse.

 Addiction does not have to control your life; there are multiple resources and facilities available to help those struggling with addiction.
-If you or a loved one is in dire need of healing from substance abuse in the Texarkana area, a treatment provider can help you find the best facility with your needs in mind.
-Don’t wait any longer, talk to a dedicated treatment provider today.
+If you or a loved one want to seek help for substance abuse in the Texarkana area, a treatment provider can work with you to find you help.
+Don’t wait any longer, contact a treatment provider today.